venkat-401/next-product-site/docs/devops/index.md

-# DevOps
+DevOps

 Documentation on any DevOps changes made.

-# Storybook Test Automation

-This GitHub Actions workflow automates Storybook testing.
-It checks out the code, configures the environment, builds Storybook, serves it, runs tests using Playwright, and publishes the results as a JUnit report.
-The results are uploaded for review using the publish-unit-test-result-action.
-This workflow ensures that all changes are tested and results are easily accessible within GitHub.
+Snyk Test Vulnerability Scan and Generate Report

+This GitHub Actions workflow will install the snyk cli, Authenticate synk, display the vulnerability by sevearity and uploads the Snyk Report

+Considerations
+Snyk Test will scan for vulnerabilities in dependencies and configuration files.